SeeuSim/DogeTTM-FrontEnd/README.md

 Front-End - Typescript with Preact <br />
 Back-End - Django, TensorFlow, Rarify API, Heroku

+## User Story
+As a user who has heard about the NFT rise, who has heard about the USD$122 billion market size, who has witnessed a dozen friends making 6-figure profits from NFT trading, I am dying to find out what this is all about and how I can profit too.

+However upon a basic Google search, sites like openSea provide only basic price trends for NFTs, but I know that to profit consistently, I need a way to jump onto the latest hype before other people discover it.

+Hence, a site like DogeTTM, with its real-time social media (Twitter) sentiment analysis, will help me uncover the latest buzz in the NFT space, and I can invest before it reaches the mainstream.

+Moreover, through its price prediction tools, I will be able to determine when a crash is coming, or how well my portfolio stacks up in the coming weeks, so I can prime my portfolio to cut loss, as well as double down on winning collections.

+## Problem
+As a user looking to invest and gain deeper insights into the NFT space,  current NFT price platforms do not provide users with useful insights into price trends other than basic price movements  (such as real-time social media sentiment analysis or celebrity tweets).

+1st Problem:
+Most users do not have access to exclusive discord release channels for NFT, and by the time they learn about a rising NFT through news or their social media, its too late to profit.

+2nd Problem:
+NFT space is very volatile, and as in the case of Luna in the crypto space, an investor's portfolio may be wiped out overnight, due to echoing fear among the community and a Domino effect from investors.
+There is a need on a real-time tracking of fear index (sentiment) in the market.

-## Problem and Solution
+## Solution and Benefits
-NFT prices are very volatile and unpredictable, and a large proportion of price movements are determined by sentiment shifts (online hype) rather than fundamental analysis such as in stocks.
-Unlike well-established online stock price platforms, current NFT price platforms do not provide users with useful insights into price trends other than basic price movements  (such as real-time social media sentiment analysis or celebrity tweets).
+Since NFT prices are very volatile and unpredictable, and a large proportion of price movements are determined by sentiment shifts (online hype) rather than fundamental analysis.
+We can tap into the power of social media sentiment analysis to gain deeper insights into both price trends of big players, as well as identify up-and-coming collections so that we can invest before it reaches the mainstream.

-We aim to scrap data on discussions and mentions of NFT tokens/studios on social media channels (with the most prominent ones being Twitter and Discord), and assign each NFT studio with a sentiment score which will be displayed on the dashboard.

 This way, investors will be better-equipped to make NFT investments since they can now view the top predicted NFTs for next week, top performing NFTs of the current week, as well as search their own NFTs of interest to view the sentiment score, making DogeTTM a very versatile platform for investors to research on NFTs.
+Secondly, they can also view when the fear index is rising beyond the threshold, and sell accordingly/

+## Market Validation
+Through thorough preliminary research, we have determined there is no existing free sentiment analysis platform for NFT collections, due in part to the novelty of the NFT space.
+With the recent yearly double digit growth in NFT market cap, there has been more demand for more advanced analytics tool within the space.

+Through polls on online forums (Reddit) and interviews with our peers, we have identified a strong interest in a product that can identify trending NFT collections before they reach the mainstream, and hence we have decided to embark on this project.

 ## Features
 ![Orbital Video Presentation](https://user-images.githubusercontent.com/105634117/175895718-18ef378f-db6f-4ea1-97ad-bce9eee2f531.jpg)